 Philip is immensely proud when he reads in a review that a book of his contains laugh-out-loud moments.
 He enjoys a quality sitcom, and his favourite classic novels are rich in comedy – Don Quixote, Great Expectations, La Peste, 100 Years of Solitude and others.
 He laments the tendency to tone down or omit the comedy when staging a dramatization.

 The crowdfunding experience

 Crowdfunding is becoming an increasingly popular way for authors to bring their books to life, but it’s not for everyone.
-Philip is crowdfunding his third novel The Rooms We Never Enter, with Unbound.
+Philip crowdfunded his third novel A Love of Two Halves, with Unbound.
 It’s the first time he has taken this route so can talk about the positives and the pitfalls.